Albania–United States relations: Communist Albania (1944–1992)

 After the liberation of Albania, American-Albanian relations turned bleak due to Hoxha's insistence that members from Balli Kombetar and Legaliteti be returned for trial; instead the Allied military authorities put them into a camp in Santa Maria di Lucca.
 Midhat Frasheri, leader of Balli Kombetar, declared Hoxha to be illegitimate and sent a letter that stated that an impartial plebiscite be held "for the regions that belong to us [Albanians] ethnographically, because Albania should not be divided in two for the sake of imperialism and injustice."
 The initial years of Communist rule however were approved by the American government, as they publicly declared their democratic principles and appreciation of human rights, holding one general election December 2, 1945; which The National Liberation Front won by 97%.
 However, the Allied Powers eventually did recognize the government of Enver Hoxha on November 10, 1945.

 The Albanian government very quickly went into the orbit of the Soviet Union, making it hard for the United States to maintain its own position.
-This was strange, since many in the Communist government were educated abroad, including one Koço Tashko, who was educated at Harvard.
 Relations further deteriorated when the economic adviser of the U.S. mission, Harry T. Fultz, and employees of the American mission (who Fultz taught), along with the UNRRA's representatives, were charged with sabotage of a draining project in Lake Maliq.
 The United States considered the situation unacceptable and wanted a withdrawal of the mission, which occurred on November 2, 1946.
 All in all, the decision to disengage with Albania was in large part due to it not being important to the United States political or economic interests.
 The U.S. trade balance in the nation was $280,000; while the total assets amounted to $1.3 million.